benman1/dementia/README.rst

 can not store more than `max_len` elements - the one that was used latest will be deleted.
 Additionally, when time expires they get deleted from memory.

+TODO:
+* inherit from dict
+* pop would be taking the least used item
+** for this purpose a counter could be preserved
+** the counter can be used for checking if any retrieval has been made after last check

 Installation
 ------------